topasmc/topas-docs/extensions/rbe.rst

 Proton RBE Scorers
 ==================

 TOPAS has included RBE scorers for several RBE models.
+These extensions are available from Github at: https://github.com/topasmc/extensions

 The implementation follows in principle the methods described in [Polster2015]_.
 The models can be separated into two categories, scorers that depend on dose, LET and alpha/beta ratios, and scorers that are not directly a function of LET.
 For a detailed description of each model please refer to the references provided.

 The following models have been implemented for proton RBE calculations: